Spring-Native demo with Spring Boot 3

 Pre-Build

-Before building check that JAVA_HOME ist set, else you’ll get: "Cannot query the value of property 'javaLauncher' because it has no value available."
+Before building check that JAVA_HOME is set, else you’ll get: "Cannot query the value of property 'javaLauncher' because it has no value available."

 You need gcc installed (sudo apt install gcc), else you’ll get "Error: Default native-compiler executable 'gcc' not found via environment variable PATH"